PowerDNS/pdns_recursor-ansible/README.md

 An Ansible role created by the folks behind PowerDNS to install and configure the PowerDNS Recursor.

-This role is considered alpha quality at the moment, but issues and pull requests are accepted.
+This role is considered alpha quality at the moment, issues and pull requests are accepted.

 Requirements